hiiamboris/red-wiki/Home.md

 * [FAQ](https://github.com/red/red/wiki/FAQ)

 ###Reference documentation:
-*Disclaimer: following documents are "for reference", to be used by code contributors and writers to produce user-oriented documentations.*
+*Disclaimer: following documents are "for reference", to be used by code contributors and writers to produce user-oriented documentation and tutorials.*

 * Red/Core language
     * [Map! datatype](https://github.com/red/red/wiki/Map!-datatype)